joshoconnor89/Cordova_TheSavvySweetPotato/README.md

 # TheSavvySweetPotato
 The Savvy Sweet Potato iOS and Android App

-The Savvy Sweet Potato is an iOS and Android app written by Joshua O'Connor in August 2015.
+The Savvy Sweet Potato is an iOS and Android app written by Joshua O'Connor.
 It is written in HTML, CSS, and JS using Cordova.

 **TERMS OF USE: The Savvy Sweet Potato is only intended for READ ONLY.
 Any reuse of this project must have approval of the developer.